Soldier Honored: David A. Stephens

-Army Sergeant David A. Stephens, of Tullahoma, Tennessee, was assigned to the 2nd Battalion, 508th Parachute Infantry Regiment, 4th Brigade Combat Team, 82nd Airborne Division, Fort Bragg, North Carolina.
-SGT Stephens was carrying out combat operations during Operation Enduring Freedom in Miri, Afghanistan when an improvised explosive device struck his vehicle.
-SGT Stephens, age 28, as well as Staff Sergeant Casey D. Combs, were both killed that day on April 12, 2007.
+Army Sergeant David A. Stephens, 28, of Tullahoma, Tenn., was a combat medic assigned to the 2nd Battalion, 508th Parachute Infantry Regiment, 4th Brigade Combat Team, 82nd Airborne Division, Fort Bragg, North Carolina.
+On April 12, 2007, Sgt Stephens was carrying out combat operations during Operation Enduring Freedom in Miri, Afghanistan, when an improvised explosive device struck his vehicle.

 A 2002 graduate of the University of Tennessee-Chattanooga, Sgt Stephens earned a bachelor’s degree in Abnormal Psychology.
 He joined the Army in March 2005, came to the 82nd in February 2006 and at one point was selected to attend Officer Candidate School, but rejected the offer to become a medic.
 His mother had died of a heart attack which fueled his passion to help people.